aleshaleksey/fansys23/08-spell-list.md

 - On a mortal that has been subject to a local casting of Metamorphosis, but has not yet wilted.
 This removes the time limit to their rebirth and they are considered "properly" alive as if they were a *bona fide* mortal of their new race.
 Thereafter the effect is not considered a spell and cannot be removed, although, of course, they can still die again.
 When the spell is used in this way, the target of the spell loses 1 ability for very 2 levels (minimum of 1) and 2 proficiencies from their ordeal.
 This cannot be regained in any way, save divine intervention.
 - Grant a mortal deceased within the last 7 days the gift of true rebirth.
 They will be reborn in the next seven days as a newborn of their own race, and will mature at the normal rate for a member of that race.
 They retain the memories and 1 rank in 3 skills of their choice, but nothing else.
 They do, however, have the chance to live their life again.

 **Metamorphosis table**: This table determines what one will metamorphose into.
-If using custom race templates, please replace the standard ones with your own (TODO).
-Reroll the inner dice on hitting your own race.
+If using custom race templates, please replace the standard ones with your own.

 |Creature Subkind|Outer d12|Inner d12|Creature|
 |-|-|-|-|